Our Approach to Care

 At Veritas Collaborative we foster a Can Eat Culture, believing that individuals can positively influence their eating disorder behavior by engaging in staff facilitated therapeutic supported meals and snacks.

-Veritas Collaborative endorses the inclusiveness of all foods and values the absence of food judgment.
+Veritas Collaborative endorses the inclusiveness of all foods and values the absence of food judgment at our eating disorder treatment centers.
 We can accommodate most dietary restrictions and utilize the expertise of our Registered Dietitians to assess the origins of an individual’s dietary preferences.
 We understand the complex role food plays and the diverse eating situations life presents.
 As such, we aim to provide nutrition and food-related experiences, education, counsel, and skills that enable an individual’s journey to a more mindful, flexible, balanced, autonomous, and sustainable relationship with food.

 We acknowledge the varying nutritional profiles of food; the individualized nutritional need of each person; and the unique food experience each person has.
 We strive to support individualization and personal choice that enables adequate nourishment and promotes recovery, which we understand may look different throughout the recovery journey.
 Ultimately, a Can Eat Culture paradigm supports overall health and wellbeing, with a sense of freedom and true choice in finding ways to purchase, prepare, and consume food.